Police: Uber driver said rider was shot during attack try

 Colorado allows drivers to carry firearms to protect themselves and their property.
 However, Uber spokesman Andrew Hasbun said the company's policy applies in the state.

-Court records show Hancock has had a few traffic tickets but no criminal record in Colorado.
+Court records show Hancock has had a few traffic tickets but has no criminal record in Colorado.

 Associated Press writer P. Solomon Banda contributed to this report.